-Sirens were sounded 20 minutes before the tornado hit, but many people ignored them at first.
+Sirens were sounded 20 minutes before the tornado hit, but many people initially ignored them.
 The tornado killed 158 people and injured over 1,100 others.
-It was the deadliest tornado since 1947 and insurance payouts totaled over $2.8 billion.
+It was the deadliest tornado since 1947, and insurance payouts totaled over $2.8 billion.

-Although the hospital in the last photo was still standing after the 2011 tornado, it had to later be demolished because the tornado winds actually shifted the hospital off of its foundation.
+Although the hospital in the last photo still stood after the 2011 tornado, it had to be demolished later because the tornado winds shifted the hospital off its foundation.

-When you are fully versed in Fujita levels, move on to the Got it? section to see if you can figure out what level tornado caused the damage in each picture before taking a quiz to see what tornado level you are!
+When fully versed in Fujita levels, move on to the Got it? section to see if you can figure out what level tornado caused the damage in each picture before taking a quiz to see which tornado level you are!